 As engineers we often get faults reported that are nothing whatsoever to do with the actual appliance, in fact it may well be the detergent used that can cause faults!
+In fact, improper use and general misunderstanding with this critical element of washing your clothes is rife.

 There is more to it than just charging more for the product, we can assure you we have seen some disastrous results of cheap powder.